bugmup/ETO5513_A2/README.md

 ## License

 This report is available under Creative Commons Zero v1.0 Universal.
-See the LICENSE for more info.
+See the LICENSE file for more info.